Prime Rib Recipe (VIDEO)

 The internal temp of the roast will continue to rise 5-10 degrees even after it’s out of the oven so don’t over-bake it.
 You can put it back in the oven if you want it more done.

-The garlic crust and initial roasting over high heat seals in the juices and make every bite of this Prime Rib roast so tender and flavorful.
+The garlic crust and initial roasting over high heat seal in the juices and make every bite of this Prime Rib roast so tender and flavorful.
 I learned to make a standing rib roast from my blogging friend, Elise of Simply Recipes and I am using her method for prepping and baking.

 Prime Rib Recipe